Tips For New Pilots¶

 When flying Copter, you need to keep in mind that it flies much differently than a winged airplane.
 In an airplane, lift is generated by the wing and you still have control surfaces for maneuvering if the motor were to stop.
 Multicopters generate lift solely from the thrust of the motors, so if your battery is excessively depleted, you have no lift and no control over your Copter, and it may flip over and crash without a gradual warning.
 During first flights, fly only short durations until you know your battery consumption and use one of the following batteries monitoring methods to ensure that you always have enough power remaining to safely land your copter (and not ruin the battery).

-The APM 2.5 power module and PX4 have Battery voltage monitoring built in.
+Ardupilot support Battery voltage monitoring.
 For more information, visit the 3DR Power Module for Measuring Voltage and Current page.

 You may also program your ESCs to use a slow or no cutoff at low voltages.